brunoochi/brunoochi.github.io/_pages/portfolio.md

 permalink: /portfolio/
 ---

+These are some side projects I have been working on for my learning and development.
+I enjoy playing around with datasets, libraries, and tools to learn new things and stay sharp for the next challenge.

 | Project | Description | Link |
 | --- | --- | --- |
 | Project Battle | This project uses basic NLP (natural language processing) techniques to analyze customer reviews of 4 well known first-person shooting games: Battlefield 5, Battlefield 1, Call of Duty Black Ops 4, and Call of Duty Inifinite Warfare. | Project |